 I always seem to have bad breath no matter what I do.
 I use mouthwash, I brush often and I chew minty gum, but it never goes away.
+Help!

 Ugh, that stinks—but take comfort that half of us deal with this issue.
 Hundreds of species of bacteria live in our mouths, feeding on food particles and saliva.
 They’re actually doing this to keep our mouths clean.
 Thing is, as bacteria gobble up our leftovers, they create waste that smells yucky.
 So the best way to fresher breath is to kill the bacteria.